 Example 2: Basic Pie Chart — Sector Weightings

-This example was created in ConceptDraw PRO using the Basic Pie Charts Library from the Basic Pie Charts Solution.
+This example was created in ConceptDraw DIAGRAM using the Basic Pie Charts Library from the Basic Pie Charts Solution.
 An experienced user spent 15 minutes creating this sample.

 This is a typical example of pie chart.
 It captures attention using a rich color palette.
 When using this approach, be aware of using too many categories.
 This can make your pie chart impossible to understand.